ArwaAlanzi/Chat-Server/README.md

-# gRPC and Remote Procedure Call (With Protobuf) - Chat Server
+# gRPC and Remote Procedure Call (With Protobuf) - Chat Server using go